DRunING/HostInfoCollector/README.md

-A sFlow collector developed by Spring Boot + Netty + MongoDB
+A Host Info collector developed by Spring Boot + Netty + MongoDB